beingsie/ai-ce/README.md

 ## About

-In this repository, you will find a diverse range of projects that have been developed through prompt engineering.
+In this repository, you will find a diverse range of projects that have been co-engineered through prompt engineering.

 The goal of this repository is to: